TL;DR — Custom IoT Product Development at a Glance

 Using off-the-shelf IoT development boards is a sure-fire way to test your Internet of Things idea without breaking the bank

-The prototyping phase of the IoT product development lifecycle revolves around creating a proof-of-concept version of your connected device, identifying technology roadblocks, and testing the prototype with real users to further refine its functional and non-functional requirements.
+The goal of the prototyping phase of the IoT product development lifecycle is to create a proof-of-concept version of your connected device, identify technology roadblocks, and test the prototype with real users to further refine its functional and non-functional requirements.

 One of our customers, for instance, wanted to create a smart home security system based on motion sensors.
 These sensors were supposed to track movement both inside and outside residential buildings.
 During the discovery phase, our IoT product development team came to realize that the ratio between the measured data properties prevented the software from timely notifying users of suspicious activities.
 As a result, we replaced the sensors with Wi-Fi-enabled video cameras.